 A trip down the paint aisle at your local DIY store will soon reveal a plethora of ‘non-toxic’ claims from paint manufacturers.
 VOC-free.
 Low VOC.
 No VOC.
 Green.
 Natural.
 Organic.
 Odourless.
 You’re likely to encounter all these claims and more.

 All try to reassure the health and environmentally-conscious buyer, but the absence of labelling standards or strict regulations is leading to a VOC free-for-all, and consumer confusion.
 You might think the paint you’re buying is totally safe and non-toxic when, in fact, it contains low-levels of VOCs.

-To try and cut through the confusion, eco-focused labels are being introduced to eco-friendly paint products to inform and reassure consumers that what’s in the tin has adhered to certain environmental and sustainability standards in a particular country.
+To inform and educate consumers, eco-friendly paint manufactures work with eco-focused labels.
+Their aim is to teach people that what’s in the tin adheres to environmental and sustainability standards in a particular country.

 In the United States there’s a green seal and Greenguard.
 Germany has its blue angel.
 Other European nations use the eco-label.
-In the United Kingdom, labels that indicate the level of VOCs in the paint are used.
-These vary from Minimal VOC content (less than 0.29%) up to Very High (more than 50%).
+And in the UK eco-friendly paint manufacturers use the product’s label to inform customers.
+The amounts vary from Minimal VOC content (less than 0.29%) up to Very High (more than 50%).

 Whatever labelling system your sustainably-sourced paint features, it’s encouraging to see paint makers taking steps to reduce VOCs.
 Products with low levels often replace the petrochemical solvents traditionally used as carriers with water, minimising damaging emissions.

 There is only one paint that’s guaranteed non-toxic – natural paint

 If you are seeking sustainable paint that you can be sure contains zero VOCs, natural paint is the product to choose.
 As the name suggests, only naturally occurring elements form the ingredients – plant dyes, minerals and vegetable oil among them.